 - Be a member in good standing of BC Archery

-- Apply to the BCPP coordinator, with applicable fee, on or before the deadline
+- Apply to the BCPP coordinator, with applicable fee, on or before the deadline of June 1st. (scores may still be submitted after the application deadline and until June 18th)

 - All athletes must sign a Provincial Team Athlete Agreement.
 Violation of this Agreement will result in revocation of membership in the Performance Program.
 If in the event a signed Agreement is not submitted with the application to the performance team, the submission of the application itself will be deemed as the archer’s acceptance to adhere to the Agreement. *(note 1)